Fordham

 - Sanctuary for Families

-- Screen Actors Guild – American Federation of Television and Radio Artists (SAG-AFTRA)
+- Screen Actors Guild–American Federation of Television and Radio Artists

 - The Legal Aid Society